telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/asp.net-core-web-api-implementation/host-reports-service-in-.net-5.md

 Once you have configured the rest of the options to your liking, click `Finish` and a new project, containing all the necessary files and packages to host the Telerik Reporting REST service instance, will be added to your solution.

-## Manually configuring the Telerik.Reporting REST Service
+## Manually configuring the Telerik Reporting REST Service

 ### Creating a Sample ASP.NET Core in .NET Project